foundriesio/docs/source/reference-manual/linux/linux-layers.rst

 OpenEmbedded / Yocto Project Layers
 ===================================

-The Linux microPlatform (LmP) is composed of several OpenEmbedded and Yocto Project layers, including the core build system, distribution, images, and Board Support Packages (BSPs).
+The Linux® microPlatform (LmP) is composed of several OpenEmbedded and Yocto Project layers, including the core build system, distribution, images, and Board Support Packages (BSPs).

 .. _ref-linux-layers-meta-lmp-base-layers: